 Altova website: JSON Editor

-JSON schemas and JSON/JSON5 instance documents can be edited using the intelligent editing features of Text View.
+JSON schemas, Avro schemas, and JSON/JSON5 instance documents (including Avro data instances in JSON format) can be edited using the intelligent editing features of Text View.
 These features include: folding margins, structural marking, syntax coloring, syntax checking, saving Base64-encoded image strings in their image formats, and auto-completion.
 XMLSpy also provides conversion between JSON/JSON5 and XML in both directions, and enables you to generate a JSON schema from a JSON/JSON5 instance.